alnkesq/AppViewLite/docs/Configuration.md

    * 1 for each like they send to a followee of an AppViewLite user

 * `APPVIEWLITE_IGNORE_SLICES_PATH`: Alternatively, instead of pruning as described above, you can manually remove database slices altogether. `APPVIEWLITE_IGNORE_SLICES_PATH` is the path to a text file where each line is a database slice (example: `post-data-time-first-2/638754262903104348-638793205252577381`, without column number or ext) that AppViewLite should ignore (for example, because you manually deleted it or migrated offline).
 Be careful, not all tables can be safely ignored.
 Known SAFE tables are `user-to-recent-posts-2`, `post-text-approx-time-32`, `post-data-time-first-2`.
+* `APPVIEWLITE_IGNORE_MISSING_SLICES`: If a slice is missing from the file system, ignore that slice instead of failing to start.
+Defaults to `0`.